khadija20001/alx-system_engineering-devops/0x01-shell_permissions/README.md

 -3-new_owner is a script that changes the owner of the file hello to the user betty.

 -4-empty is a script that creat file called hello.

+-5-execute is a script that give the permission to execute the owner hello .